harrison01rubiks/AutonomousEdgeRobotics/Session-1/README.md

 # Session 1

 ## Goals
-- Unpack
-- Setup
-- Build
-- Test
-- Connect
-- Interact
+- Unpack, assemble and test the Pi desktop and robot
+- Configure wifi and connect Pi desktop to robot
+- Start working with Jupyter Notebooks

 ## Part 1